-Transfer, AP or study abroad classes may apply to the major.
+Transfer, AP, or study abroad classes may apply to the major.

 The Minor in History is designed to enhance nonmajors' interest in history; it consists of 20 hours or five classes.
-Students take two breadth (100 level) courses from different geographical areas, two depth (200 or 300 level) courses with a specific emphasis (e.g., a certain area of the world or a particular theme) and one more depth course of their choice.
+Students take two Geographic Based Surveys (100 level) courses from different geographical areas, one 200- level Specialized Thematic Survey course and two 300-level courses of their choice.
 Students must earn a grade of at least C- in courses for the minor.
 Transfer, AP or study abroad classes may apply to the minor.